slackydev/Express/README.md

 - Pointers, `addr()`, pointer indexing and dereferencing
 - Destructuring assignment from records: `(x, y) := myPoint`
 - Anonymous functions and closures
+- Operator overloading `operator := (x: Int; y:TMyClass)`
 - Familiar generics `func Swap<T>(ref x,y: T)`
 - Foreign function interface (FFI)
 - Simple embedding API for FPC host applications
+- And much more that you are used to from Pascal.

 ---